The Science and Art of Podcast Audience Reach

 Subscribers, downloads, and streams also contribute to a podcast’s chart rankings.
 All of these data points are ranked by the podcast category.
 Here are a couple of tools you can measure podcast rankings.

-Many of the larger podcasts have also done a great job building massive email lists to connect with their loyal listeners.
+Many larger podcasts have also done a great job building massive email lists to connect with their loyal listeners.
 Unfortunately, though the number of their email subscribers is typically not disclosed unless they are interested in advertising dollars.

 The Art of Podcast Audience Reach